Automatic virtual voltage extraction of a 2x2 array of quantum dots with machine learning: Ensemble regression models

-The data-set that was used to train the model was created by generating 64,000 random stability diagrams of a 2$\times$2 QD array.
+The data set used to train the model was created by generating 64,000 random stability diagrams of a 2$\times$2 QD array.
 The data set contains examples of single, double and quadruple dots.
 From the stability diagrams generated, the $\theta$ histograms were extracted.
-The histograms were standardised by being 500 data-points long, ranging from 0 to $\pi/2$.
+The histograms were standardised by making them 500 data points long, ranging from 0 to $\pi/2$.
 This ensures that only negative gradient lines are fitted to the data and thus excluding any ICT.
 The intensities of these histograms were normalised to have a maximum value of one.
-Since the capacitance used to generate these theoretical stability diagrams are known, the gradients of the two DTR transitions of interest can be calculated according to Eq.
-3, which act as the labels for the data-set.
-To normalise the labels, the gradients were converted to their corresponding $\theta$ values and divided by $\pi/2$, such that the labels range between zero and one.\\ The aim of ensemble regression is to train multiple different regression models to carry out the same task.
-By then taking the average predictions, one obtains a more accurate and robust model than any of its constituents.
+Since the capacitances used to generate these theoretical stability diagrams are known, from Eq.~3, we can calculate the gradients of the two DTR transitions of interest, which act as the labels for the data set.
+The slopes were converted to their corresponding $\theta$ values and divided by $\pi/2$ to normalise the labels between zero and one.\\ Ensemble regression aims to train different regression models to do the same task.
+By taking the average predictions: one obtains a more accurate and robust model than any of its constituents.
+Ensemble models rely on the ``wisdom of the masses," as multiple hypotheses could equally fit the training data.
+If the trained models are uncorrelated, taking their average reduces the risk of choosing the wrong hypothesis.
+This is particularly relevant as often, during training, the model can get stuck in a local optimum~\cite{louppe2014understanding}.
 The standard deviation between the different predictions of the ensemble models is utilised to determine how confident we are of the predicted value.
-The four regression models used consist of a neural network and three decision tree based algorithms, namely: random forest, bagging regression and extra trees regression.
-Out of the four models, the neural network is the one that can model more arbitrary functions, but requires more hyper-parameters to be tuned during training.
-For the neural network, as a non-linear transform a ReLu activation function is used between each layer.
-He initialisation is used to ensure that gradients of the activation function do not vanish to zero.
-Between each layer, a 0.05 probability dropout is used as regularisation to ensure the model doesn't over-fit and the learning rate is set to $10^{-4}$.
-The learning cure was used during training to ensure that the model did not over fit the training data.
-The trained models were then evaluated on the test data as shown in Fig.~\ref{fig:NN}, which shows that the model works very well, with an $R^2$ value of 0.978 and an average accuracy for $\theta_1$ of 97.36\% and 99.29\% for $\theta_2$.
-For $\bm{G}$ however, we are interested in knowing $\phi$, which is the complementary angle to $\theta$, making the conversion of the two trivial.
+To ensure that the trained models are uncorrelated, we use four different popular regression models, consisting of a neural network and three decision tree-based algorithms, namely: random forest~\cite{breiman2001random}, bagging regression~\cite{breiman1999pasting} and extra trees regression~\cite{geurts2006extremely}.
+Out of the four models, the neural network is the one that can model more arbitrary functions but requires more hyperparameters to be tuned during training.
+For the neural network, as a non-linear transform, a ReLu activation function is used between each layer.
+He uniform initialisation~\cite{he2015delving} is used to ensure that gradients of the activation function do not vanish to zero.
+The architecture used consists of 4 hidden layers with 512 nodes each and, between each layer, a 0.05 probability dropout as regularisation to ensure the model does not over-fit.
+The learning rate is set to $10^{-4}$.
+The learning curve was used during training to ensure that the model did not over-fit the training data.
+The three tree-based models are already ensembles of multiple decision trees.
+The way they differ is how they randomly select subsets for training and optimise each decision tree, thus giving rise to a different hypothesis.
+The trained models were then evaluated on the test data, as shown in Fig.~\ref{fig:NN}, which shows that the model works very well, with an $R^2$ value of 0.978 and an average accuracy for $\theta_1$ of 97.36\% and 99.29\% for $\theta_2$.
+For $\bm{G}$, however, we are interested in the gradients $r = -\frac{1}{\text{tan}(\theta)}$, making the conversion of the two trivial.